ably-labs/agile-flush-vue-app/README.md

 1. Clone this repository to your local machine.
 1. [Sign up](https://ably.com/signup) or [log in](https://ably.com/login) to [ably.com](https://www.ably.com), [create a new app and copy the API key](https://faqs.ably.com/setting-up-and-managing-api-keys).
-1. Add the following file to the `api` folder:
+1. Add a file named `local.settings.json` to the `api` folder and add the following content:

     ```json
     {